deemsk/frontend/codestyle/styles.md

 ```

 *Reasons:*

-* the attribute selector has the same specificity as the class selector which
+* attribute selectors has the same specificity as class selectors which
   leads to an increase in the specificity and complexity of the redefinition of
   the rules;

 *Exceptions:*

 * in case we need to style embedded a third-party widgets we have no ability to
   edit its markup we can use this approach: